datavetaren/prologcoin/README.md

 "proving," "validation," "axioms," and "logic" fit the Prolog paradigm very well.

-Prolog also has a peculiar concept called "logic variables."
-The word "logic" should not be confused with true/false, but rather that these variables can be bound (to terms) in order to solve a "data structure" equation.
+Prolog has the concept of "logic variables."
+The word "logic" in this context is not assigning true/false values, but how to assign terms (data structures) to make a certain equation true.

 ## Blockchain and queries